 Layovers in Delhi

 The first time I went to India, I travelled first to Calcutta which required a connection in Delhi and a long layover.
 If this is the case with your trip, I recommend you stay at an airport hotel.
 There are several excellent ones and I stayed at the JW Marriott New Delhi Aerocity and thought the service and staff were excellent.
 The buffet breakfast was especially delicious.
 It is not cheap however.

 A final note: it’s helpful to be aware of some of India’s less positive aspects.
 As mentioned, the air quality can be poor, depending on when you travel so do consider that in your planning, especially if you have any respiratory issues.

 It can also be incredibly noisy, with endless honking and early morning call to prayer.
-I found that I adjusted to many of these changes, after a few days.
+I found that I adjusted to many of these changes after a few days.
 It’s another reason that a longer itinerary is beneficial.

-Enjoy Incredible India!
+More Incredible India!